MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/internet-firewalls-prevent-browsing-file-sharing.md

 ---
 # Internet firewalls can prevent browsing and file sharing

-This article discusses a behavior that turning on a firewall prevents you from searching or sharing files with other computers on a home network.
-It also provides a solution.
+Turning on a firewall may prevent you from searching or sharing files with other computers on a home network.

 _Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 298804